Buckethead: Early and personal life

-Brian Patrick Carroll was born on May 13, 1969 to Tom and Nancy Carroll; he is the youngest of five siblings along with Lynn, Lisa, Lori, and John.
-His father was the Athletic Director at Damien High School in La Verne, California, from 1973 until his retirement in 2013.
+Brian Patrick Carroll was born on May 13, 1969, to Tom and Nancy Carroll; he is the youngest of five siblings along with Lynn, Lisa, Lori, and John.
+His father was the athletic director at Damien High School in La Verne, California from 1973 until his retirement in 2013.

 Carroll grew up in a Southern California suburb near Disneyland.
-In his youth, he was an introvert, and spent most of his time in his room with books, games, martial-arts movie memorabilia, and toys.
+In his youth he was an introvert and spent most of his time in his room with books, games, martial-arts movie memorabilia, and toys.
 He also spent a lot of time at Disneyland.

 Carroll began playing guitar at the age of 12.
-He learned to play from an elderly man down the road.
+He learned to play from an elderly man down his road.
 He is quoted saying that he became serious a year later after moving from Huntington Beach, California, to Claremont.
 His playing improved with lessons from various teachers at a local music store.
 His early teachers included Max McGuire, Johnny Fortune, Mark Hammond, Pebber Brown, Joey Tafolla, and Paul Gilbert.
 In 2003, Buckethead played a tribute to all his early teachers as the Deli Creeps played a show at Styles Music's 25th anniversary.
 He then began making demo recordings of both his playing as well as his writing styles, which would later be released in 2007–2008.

-The Buckethead persona came to be when Carroll saw the 1988 horror movie Halloween 4 and was inspired by the film.
+The Buckethead persona came to be when Carroll saw the 1988 slasher film Halloween 4 and was inspired by the film.
 He went out right after seeing it and bought a Michael Myers-like white mask.
 The bucket idea came later that night while eating chicken:

 In October 2017, Carroll gave a rare out-of-character interview discussing all ranges of his life, the Buckethead character, his parents' deaths, his health problems, and how he copes with overcoming fear.
 During the podcast, he revealed he has been diagnosed with the potentially life-threatening condition of heart arrhythmia.
 He stated he had a cardiac ablation performed and uses medicine to control the problem.